kristinemlarson/gnssrefl/docs/pages/utilities.md

 download RINEX v2.11 or 3 files (using the version flag) without using the reflection-specific codes.
 As with <code>rinex2snr</code>, the default archive is to check unavco, sopac, and sonel in that order.
 For other archives, you must specify their name.
-For a listing of supported archives, please see the documentation for [rinex2snr](#rinex2snr).
+For a listing of supported archives, please see the [rinex2snr documentation](rinex2snr.md).

 Sample calls: